UVI Falcon – The Cool New Kid On The block

 UVI might not be a familiar as other workstation titles on the market such as Kontakt, Reason or Sampletank but it works along similar principles, being a sandbox program with expandable DLC to purchase separately.
 3rd party developers can create extensions much like the others, so time will tell who will start jumping into the UVI platform.
 Currently, only one expansion is available from UVI, called Spectre, this further pushes the sound design capabilities of Falcon with 140 extra contemporary electronica sounds.

 The main difference is Falcon is primarily a synthesizer with library expansion capabilities, not a library host like the other platforms.
-It has pretty much every form of synthesis available (Wave table, FM, phase, hybrid etc etc….), plus you can load up UVI sample libraries and layer them in.
+It has pretty much every form of synthesis available (Wavetable, FM, phase, hybrid etc etc….), plus you can load up UVI sample libraries and layer them in.
 If you’re a Kontakt user, think of it like Massive on steroids with the ability to load in nki libraries as samples.

 Brilliant interface, fresh and really well laid out – everything you need is on hand immediately and just makes sense.
 Left side shows your part lists, or loaded patch controls, with the right reserved for patches and FX.
-The large center section houses the main controls and editable parameters.
-Like Kontakt, you can load up and layer multiple patches across your entire UVI collection to create huge wall of sound patches easily.
+The large centre section houses the main controls and editable parameters.
+Like Kontakt, you can load up and layer multiple patches across your entire UVI collection to create a huge wall of sound patches easily.

 Everything looks slick and modern, and though newbies will need some time get the grips of the interface, experienced synthaholics will leap straight in.
-Falcon is a joy to navigate mostly, though the odd little irk annoys me, like accidentally double clicking a soundbank title converts the browser window to a text search window, requiring double-clicking the root directory ‘/’ button to exit – something that took me ages to figure out when I first did it.
+Falcon is a joy to navigate mostly, though the odd little irk annoys me, like accidentally double-clicking a soundbank title converts the browser window to a text search window, requiring double-clicking the root directory ‘/’ button to exit – something that took me ages to figure out when I first did it.

 If you’ve been collecting UVI Workstation titles over the years, Falcon basically becomes your new front-end, with all your old UVI Workstation *.ufs files simply dropping in the libraries folder and then just show up in the program, as do any new expansions you buy.